Who we are:

 President Brandon Wallace

 Brandon Wallace was an Assistant Language Teacher (ALT) on the JET Programme, placed in Akashi city, Hyogo Prefecture, Japan from 2011 to 2013.
 He holds an M.A. in Philosophy from the New School for Social Research, NYC, with a particular interest in political philosophy.
-He has a passion for all things Japanese, including food, language, culture, and history.
+He has a passion for all things Japanese, including history, politics, language, and culture.
 He has passed the N3 level of the Japanese Language Proficiency Test (JLPT).
-He currently works as Media Assistant at the Embassy of Japan.
+He currently works as Cultural Assistant at the Embassy of Japan.

 Andrew was born and raised in Ottawa, Ontario.
 He attended Trent University in Peterborough to complete two degrees.
 First, he completed a Bachelor of Arts degree majoring in History and minoring in English Literature.
 Next, he completed a Bachelor of Education degree so that he could one day teach intermediate/secondary level students in a public school board.
 He moved to Hiroshima, Japan in 2014 to teach elementary and junior high school English as a Second Language classes with the Higashihiroshima Board of Education.
 He returned to Canada in 2016 and currently does seasonal work including a short-term contract at the Embassy of Japan in Ottawa.